kizvki/Insect-Scanner/README.md

 Download all the files for corresponding Metashape version under 'Insect-Scanner/Metashape/Script/Version X.X/'.
 Or you can simply download it [here](https://downgit.github.io/#/home?url=https://github.com/kizvki/Insect-Scanner/tree/main/Metashape/Script).<br>
 Save the folder with the same folder strucutre where the .py files are contained.

+Setting:
+All settings and calibrations adjustment can be don in the setting.py file inside of the variable folder.

 Calibration:

 1. Clone the repo
    ```sh
    git clone https://github.com/github_username/repo_name.git